telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 >"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"
 list="D:\Test Studio Projects\July2024\TestLists\demoList-ArtOfTest.aiilist"
 ```

 ![Run test list][6]

-### `root` Option
+### root Option

 The `root` option takes the full path to the project root folder and is used in combination with either `test`, or `list` options.

 ## Options to Customize the Results File

-By default the result files generated from the CLI runner execution are output in the **Results** sub-folder under the project’s root directory.The `ArtOfTest.Runner.exe` supports outputting the results from a test/test list run in different formats and saving the file in custom location.
+By default the result files generated from the CLI runner execution are output in the **Results** sub-folder under the project’s root directory.The __ArtOfTest.Runner.exe__ supports outputting the results from a test/test list run in different formats and saving the file in custom location.

 > __Tip__
+><br>
 > All result related options can be used in combination or on their own.

-### `out` Option
+### out Option

 The `out` option defines an alternative folder to store the results to and takes the full path to the specified folder.

-### Example Commands for `out` Option
+### Example Commands for out Option

-> Run test list outputting the results in specified folder:
+Run test list outputting the results in specified folder:

 ```cmd
 >"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"
 list="D:\Test Studio Projects\July2024\TestLists\demoList-ArtOfTest.aiilist" out="D:\SharedFolder"
 ```

 ![Run test list outputting the results in specified folder][7]

-### `result` Option
+### result Option

 The `result` sets specific name for the default result file and takes a file name in double quotes.

-### Example Commands for `result` Option
+### Example Commands for result Option

-> Run test list outputting the results in specified folder and setting custom name for the result file:
+Run test list outputting the results in specified folder and setting custom name for the result file:

 ```cmd
 >"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"
 list="D:\Test Studio Projects\July2024\TestLists\demoList-ArtOfTest.aiilist" out="D:\SharedFolder"
 result="customName"
 ```

 ![Run test list outputting the results in specified folder with custom name][8]

-### `xml` or `html` Options
+### xml or html Options

 Use either the `xml`, or the `html` option to output the result into the corresponding file type - `*.xml` or `*.html` file.
 The different format result file is output in addition to the default result file with file extension `*.aiiresult`.

 > __Note__
+><br>
 > `xml` or `html` option is valid only when executing a test list.

-### Example Commands for `xml` or `html` Options
+### Example Commands for xml or html Options

-> Run test list outputting the results in xml format:
+Run test list outputting the results in xml format:

 ```cmd
 >"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"
 list="D:\Test Studio Projects\July2024\TestLists\demoList-ArtOfTest.aiilist"
 xml
 ```

 ![Run test list outputting the results in xml format][9]

-> Run test list outputting the results in html format in specified folder and setting custom name for the result files:
+Run test list outputting the results in html format in specified folder and setting custom name for the result files:

 ```cmd
 >"C:\Program Files (x86)\Progress\Test Studio\Bin\ArtOfTest.Runner.exe"